MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IX-Agricultural-Marketing-Service-Marketing-Agreements-Orders-Fruits-Vegetables-Nuts-Department-Agriculture/part-945-Irish-Potatoes-Grown-Certain-Designated-Counties-Idaho-Malheur-County-Oregon/subpart-D-Handling-Requirements/section-945.341.md

 (2) *All other varieties.* “Slightly skinned.”

-(3) *Exceptions.* (i) Subject to complaince with paragraph (b)(3)(iii) of this section, any lot of potatoes not exceeding a total of 50 hundredweight of such variety may be handled for any producer without regard to the foregoing maturity requirements.
+(3) *Exceptions.* (i) Subject to compliance with paragraph (b)(3)(iii) of this section, any lot of potatoes not exceeding a total of 50 hundredweight of such variety may be handled for any producer without regard to the foregoing maturity requirements.

 (ii) If an officially inspected lot of potatoes meets the foregoing maturity requirements, but fails to meet the grade and size requirements, the lot may be regraded.
 If, after regrading, such lot then meets the grade and size requirements but fails to meet the maturity requirements, as indicated by the applicable Federal-State inspection certificate, such lot if not exceeding 100 hundredweight shall be exempt from the foregoing maturity requirements if the handler complies with paragraph (b)(3)(iii) of this section.